We may earn money or products from the companies or links mentioned in this post.

 - You can upgrade your ticket to an Annual Pass.
 So you loved Disneyland so much you want to get an annual pass and make several trips in the next year?
 You can upgrade your ticket to an annual pass and only pay the difference.
 Most people think it is best to buy the ticket and upgrade the last day, but I learned when I did this, the pass will be back dated to the first day you used your ticket, so, if you know ahead of time you will want to upgrade, I suggest doing it on day one so you can enjoy the other passholder benefits (discounts, etc) during your visit.
 Did you also know that you can purchase a AP voucher online BEFORE your visit and just not activate it until you go?
 Yep, that way you can pay for it ahead of time, but have it be good from the first day you use it.

 So there you have it, 23 MORE must read tips for your Disneyland vacation.
 If you are heading to Disneyland for your first time, I strongly suggest reading our Disneyland 101 series which goes into even more detail on things like bag check, locker rentals, attractions, how to use fastpass and parent swap and even how to fastpass more than one ride at one time!
 (Yes, it can be done.)
 You can find our Disneyland 101 directory HERE.

 Ready to book a Disneyland Vacation?

 If you are ready to book your Disneyland vacation, we suggest booking through our friends at Get Away Today.
 They always have a great deal and can add on a lot of magical extras to your vacation.
+If you book a vacation package of 2 or more nights with 2 park tickets, you can use code CrazyAdventure to save an extra $10 on their already low prices.
 Just click the image below to book now.